scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 # Getting Started with Scalar DB

-Before starting Scalar DB sample application, we assume Oracle JDK 8 and Scalar DB storage implementation are properly configured.
+Here we assume Oracle JDK 8 and the underlying storage/database such as Cassandra are properly configured.
+If you haven't done it, please configure them first by following [this](docs/README.md).

 ## Build